Fogg is a deodorant brand launched in 2011 by Vini cosmetics.

 It felt like Fogg took a pledge to let everyone know that they are the market leaders now.

 And I have to say, they did a pretty good job.
-These ads were short, catchy and kind of stupid.
-But it did the work as everyone was talking about it.
+These ads were short, catchy, and kind of stupid.
+But they did the work, as everyone was talking about these ads.